scottyob/FANET/README.md

 - C++17 or later

 ## Notes
-- All memory allocations are static
+- All memory allocations are static, no malloc
 - Designed for embedded systems
 - Uses template metaprogramming for compile-time optimizations
 - Supports various payload sizes through templates